 Here, we do a quick spec sheet comparison between Tata Harrier and Mahindra XUV500.

-Tata Harrier, the premium 5-seater SUV from the home-grown carmaker, will hit showrooms in the last week of January, 2019.
-Prior to its official launch, the engine and feature details of the SUV have been revealed by the company.
-In fact, we have driven the Harrier and are impressed with its performance.
-Tata’s new premium 5-seater SUV will be directly placed against the Jeep Compass.
-In terms of pricing, though, it will also take on the Hyundai Creta and the Mahindra XUV500.
+Tata Harrier, the premium 5-seater SUV from the home-grown carmaker, has been launched in India at an introductory price of Rs 12.69 lakh (ex-showroom, Mumbai).
+The SUV comes in four trims and a single diesel engine paired to a manual gearbox and FWD system.
+Tata’s new premium 5-seater SUV directly locks horns against the Jeep Compass.
+In terms of pricing, though, it also takes on the Hyundai Creta and the Mahindra XUV500.
 So, where does the Tata Harrier will stand amidst the multitude of rivals?
 We have already done brief comparisons between the Harrier and Compass and Creta to find out the same.
 And here, we do a quick spec sheet comparison between Tata Harrier and Mahindra XUV500.

 Tata Harrier Vs Mahindra XUV500 Price

 |Tata Harrier||Rs 12.69 lakh – Rs 16.25 lakh|

 |Mahindra XUV500||Rs 12.50 lakh – Rs 19.21 lakh|

 – Mahindra XUV500 is, currently, available in a total of 12 variants spread across four trims – W5, W7, W9 and W11.